 Of course, Instagram, Facebook, Twitter and YouTube will be ever prevalent in the coming years, but in 2019 we started to see the rise of a couple of new social networking platforms.
 Similar to YouTube at first glance, Twitch is a platform that allows influencers to live stream videos.
 The overall aim appears to be helping to bring a sense of community among its audiences and users.
 Like any social platform, it’s a great place to venture into influencer marketing for brands and express your values in a more community-focused sense.

 A small social network called Supernova that launched in 2020 is very similar to Instagram where users can share photographs and videos and interact with followers.
 Supernova claims to be a site that gives back.
 The company pledged to donate 60% of its advertising revenue to user-chosen global charities.
 Supernova aims to be a kinder and more inclusive community for users and could be the next big thing for influencers looking to give back.

 4) The Continuous Rise Of TikTok

 While Instagram remains the most prevalent social media platform, there is no discounting the power of TikTok.
-In 2019 we saw the rise of the new social media platfrom, and it is certainly here to stay and has become its own platform which allows brands to work with influencers.
+In 2019 we saw the rise of the new social media platform, and it is certainly here to stay and has become its own platform which allows brands to work with influencers.